2 Week Vietnam Itinerary: How To Spend 2 Weeks in Vietnam by JetSettingFools.com

 Vietnam Cambodia Itinerary

 A combined Vietnam and Cambodia Itinerary is a popular plan.
-Both Phnom Penh and Siem Reap (which is the closest city to Angkor Wat Temples) are well-connected to HCMC, which is what makes a Vietnam-Cambodia trip so popular.
+Both Phnom Penh and Siem Reap (which is the closest city to Angkor Wat Temples) are well-connected to HCMC and Hanoi.
 Visitors planning 3 weeks in Vietnam and Cambodia can use our above outlined 2 weeks in Vietnam and our One-Week Cambodia Itinerary.
 Guided Vietnam and Cambodia Tours are also organized by companies, like Viator.

 Vietnam Cambodia Laos Itinerary